Interest Rate Forecast Australia: Will Rate Hikes Stop In 2024?

 Hopes of a rate-cutting cycle beginning as early as March 2024 in the US were dashed due to four straight months of increasing inflation at the start of 2024.

-The US Federal Reserve held rates for an eighth straight time at its meeting in July, but indicated the potential for a cut as soon as September.
+The US Federal Reserve held rates for an ninth straight time at its meeting in August.

 But the tables turned quickly, sparked by the release of data showing the US unemployment rate increasing to 4.3% in July (up from 4.1% the previous month).